 C3 is well-known for its epic after party as a way to relax and unwind with your peers!
 Join speakers, partners, and fellow attendees at our exclusive networking event.
 This year we went down to the legendary B.B.
 King in the heart of NYC, complete with food, cocktails, surprises and best of all a great group of marketers from all corners of the globe.

-Conductor’s technology and agency partners showcase the most innovative organic marketing services and solutions in the industry, and our partners will be at C3 2019 to share their insights and expertise.
-You’ll have the chance to meet content and SEO experts, test drive new products, and learn about new ways they can help solve problems, serve customers, and grow faster.
-We’re excited to be partnering with the industry’s leading technology companies and agencies:
+Conductor partners with only the most innovative organic marketing services and solutions in the industry, and our partners will be at C3 2019 to share their insights and expertise.
+You’ll have the chance to meet content and SEO experts, test drive new products, and learn about new ways our partners can help you solve problems, serve customers, and grow faster.
+Thank you to our 2018 partners:

-Conductor Searchlight Legend Certification is one of the most prestigious credentials you can earn in organic marketing.
-Legend Certification is only available at C3, and early registrants will have access to the limited number of seats.
-Learn more about the three levels of certification being offered: All-Star, MVP, and Legend.
+Conductor Searchlight Legend Certification is one of the most prestigious credentials in organic marketing.
+Legend Certification is only available at C3, and early registrants will have early access to the limited number of Legend Certification seats.
+Learn more about the three levels of certification offered at C3: All-Star, MVP, and Legend.

 340 West 50th St. between 8th and 9th Ave.

-New World Stages is a renowned performing arts complex in the heart of NYC’s theatre district that has served as a home to Tony-Award-winning, Guinness-Record-setting, and Pulitzer-Prize-earning shows such as Avenue Q and the Gazillion Bubble Show, and now C3 2018.
+New World Stages is a renowned performing arts complex in the heart of NYC’s theatre district that has served as a home to Tony Award-winning, Guinness Record-setting, and Pulitzer Prize-earning shows like Avenue Q, the Gazillion Bubble Show, Jersey Boys, and more.

 Conductor customers can contact their Customer Success Manager for information on group pricing.
 For general attendee group pricing, please contact email@example.com to speak with a member of the C3 team.

 A limited number of press passes are available each year – please contact firstname.lastname@example.org for more information.

 Limited sponsorships are available.
-If you would like to discuss opportunities please contact Kat Heisler on email@example.com or 212.542.5130.
+If you would like to discuss opportunities please contact Kat Heisler at email@example.com or 212.542.5130.

 There is no official dress code for the conference and we welcome a range of attire at the event.
 Business casual is the most common attire.
 Be sure to check the weather in NYC ahead of the event.